A tale of a time long gone, not even to the nearest of men's remembrance, a

 men, strong and bravest of all would guard the village at every entry and exit

-of the village with poison arrows and bow, even the sword.
+of the village with poison arrows and bows, even the sword.

 We would feel safer in our